Accessibility statement

 Module summary

-The module provides students with an opportunity to put into practice their understanding of international human rights law and advocacy through group-based project placements with partner organisations, in particular human rights non-governmental organisations in the UK and Malaysia.
+The module provides students with an opportunity to put into practice their understanding of international human rights law and advocacy through group-based project placements with partner organisations, in particular human rights non-governmental organisations in the UK, South Africa, or Colombia.
 This is co-requisite module with ‘The Practice of Fieldwork’.
 This is a core module for the LLM in International Human Rights Law and Practice.
-The placements will take place in Weeks 10 and 11 of Term 1.
+The placements will take place in Weeks 9 and 10 of Semester 1.

 Professional requirements